amrullah/coding_exercise/README.md

 * For Indonesia, the tax rate is flat 5%, regardless of the value of `subtotal after discount`

 ### How to proceed
+Clone the repository first.
 You'll need `python3.9` or higher for this exercise.

 In [main.py](main.py) you'll see a class `InvoiceTotalCalculator` containing the method `get_invoice_total()`.
 Start writing the solution from there.